GluuFederation/docs-oxd-prod/3.1.4/sources/configuration/index.md

 - **uma2_auto_register_claims_gathering_endpoint_as_redirect_uri_of_client:** Notifies the `oxd-server` whether to automatically register the `Claims Gathering Endpoint` as the `claims_redirect_uri` for a given client.
 It is useful for UMA 2 clients that wish to force authorization against the Gluu Server.
 To provide custom `claims_redirect_uri`, set this property to `false`

 - **migration_source_folder_path:** `oxd-server` has built-in migration from older version of `oxd-server`.
-To migrate old json files from previous versions, specify path to folder/directory that contains those json files in this property.
+To migrate old JSON files from previous versions, specify path to folder/directory that contains those JSON files in this property.
 Those files will be read and imported once (during restart `oxd-server`, will not import them again).
 If using Windows OS, don't forget to escape path separator, e.g. `C:\\OXD_OLD\\oxd-server\\conf`

 - **remove_expired_clients:** whether remove expired clients or not.
 Possible values: `true`, `false`.